cnshsliu/smp.nvim/README.md

 `textA textB :mytextsearch -textC`

 means you'd like to search all markdown fiels which contain textA, textB, but not textC. and save it as "mytextsearch".
 The order of these element does not matter.

+### Saved Search

+Use search syntax described above to save your query, next time, you could pick a saved search with Telescope picker, and re-run it by hitting `<CR>`.

+### Sync Todos

+`:SmpSyncTodo` will sync your Markdown todos with MacOS Reminder application, since reminders are kept synchronized between iPhone and MacBook already, so you are now able to access your todos anywhere, anytime with either your iPhone, MacBook.

+The synchronization is bidirectional.

 ## Requirements